 Copy of the residency contract.

-Click here for a copy of the current residency contract
+Click here for a copy of the current residency contract.

-Submit to ERAS all your application documents by October 1, 2016.
+Submit all your application documents to ERAS.

 Graduates of International Medical Schools must possess valid ECFMG certificates, be eligible for J-1 visa sponsorship and have the State of California eligibility letter at the time of application.
+We are currently limited with regard to acceptance of international trainees given the current COVID-19 pandemic.